Post-Event/composite-2.0-mockup/PRODUCT_SPEC.md

 **Content Area (Above Input)**
 - Scrollable region with maximum height constraint
-- Displays one of three views: Suggestions, Chat History, or Settings
+- Displays one of two views: Suggestions or Chat History
 - Empty when all tabs closed
 - Glass morphism continuation for visual consistency